 Do Create a Signature Look

-Applying your makeup shouldn’t take hours of your time, especially when you’re a beginner.
+And look, applying your makeup shouldn’t take hours of your time, especially when you’re a beginner.
 Your first signature look should be simple.
 Use basic makeup comprised of the beginner makeup must haves: Eye Liner, Mascara, Blush, Lipstick.

-To build your confidence, start by creating a signature look that you can wear everywhere.
-To create a signature look, do the following:
+To build your confidence, start by creating a simple but signature look that you can wear everywhere.
+To create a this look, use the following simple makeup tips:

 Focus on your face, eyes, lips, and cheeks.